aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/direct-calculation-of-custom-function-without-writing-it-in-a-worksheet/_index.md

         // Add some text in cell A1
         ws.GetCells().Get(u"A1").PutValue(u"Welcome to ");

-        // Create a calculation options with custom engine CalculationOptions opts;
+        // Create calculation options with custom engine CalculationOptions opts;
         opts.SetCustomEngine(new ICustomEngine());

         // This line shows how you can call your own custom function without
-        // a need to write it in any worksheet cell
+        // needing to write it in any worksheet cell
         // After the execution of this line, it will return
         // Welcome to Aspose.Cells.
         Aspose::Cells::Object ret = ws.CalculateFormula(u"=A1 & MyCompany.CustomFunction()", opts);

-        // Print the calculated value on Console std::cout << "Calculated Value: " << ret.ToString().ToUtf8() << std::endl;
+        // Print the calculated value to the console std::cout << "Calculated Value: " << ret.ToString().ToUtf8() << std::endl;

         Aspose::Cells::Cleanup();